The time period over which equal payments would pay off your debt. This is usually 25 years.

 Some 2nd mortgage loans could go for 20 years and some could require repayment in same year.
 You should discuss the repayment terms with lenders and pick one who offers the best terms for your needs.

-What is a mortgage prepayment penalty and is it generally advisable to get a mortgage that has one?
+What is a prepayment penalty and is it generally advisable to get it?

 A prepayment penalty allows the lender to charge a borrower additional interest, typically six months worth, when a it is repaid during the penalty period, which is usually somewhere in the first three to five years of the mortgage.
-If a mortgage does have a prepayment penalty, this is clearly stated within the disclosures, mortgage note or prepayment penalty rider to the note.
+If it does have a prepayment penalty, this is clearly stated within the disclosures or prepayment penalty rider to the note.
 The advantage of taking a mortgage with a prepayment penalty is that it could carry a lower rate of interest or you may be permitted to take a it without paying for non-recurring closing costs.
 Will the lender require an appraisal of the property?
 If so, will I receive a copy of it?

 Yes, the property is the collateral, therefore an appraisal is almost always required and if a borrower pays for the appraisal he or she is definitely entitled to receive a copy of it.